jenkinsci/folder-auth-plugin/README.md

 ![Screenshot of the plugin](/docs/images/screenshot.png)

 To learn more about how to use this plugin, read the [docs](/docs/usage.md).
+We also provide REST APIs for modifying the roles, check them out [here](/docs/rest-api.adoc).

 ## Reach out to us